The iPhone 6 Plus is so much bigger than older Apple smartphones it makes them look like babies' toys.

 Cheap screen protectors are just little films of plastic.
 However, the Moshi iVisor is made of glass.
 And not just any glass: IonGlass.
 This sounds similar to the tech Apple uses in the screen of the iPhone 6 Plus itself.
-Except, of course, that if you damage this, it only costs S$62 rather than S$1000-plus.
+Except, of course, that if you damage this, it only cost £30 rather than £600-plus.
 Moshi will also replace any iVisors that are damaged within the first year of use.

 The iVisor protects the whole front of your phone, not just the display part - a sure way to keep resale price sky-high should you be already dreaming of your iPhone 7 upgrade next year.